grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ## Testing Your Loki Deployment

-k6 is one of the fastest way to test your Loki deployment.
+k6 is one of the fastest ways to test your Loki deployment.
 This will allow you to both write and query logs to Loki.
 To get started with k6, follow the steps below:

 1. Install k6 with the Loki extension on your local machine.
 Refer to [Installing k6 and the xk6-loki extension](https://grafana.com/docs/loki/<LOKI_VERSION>/send-data/k6/).